Information about different types of ministry and who to contact for support and advice about exploring your faith

 Church House, Crane Street, Salisbury SP1 2QB

-For further details see leaflet opposite in the Resources section
+For further details, see leaflet in the grey 'Resources' section on the left.

 God is calling